sebastianzehner/st/README.md

 ## Patch Functionality

-These patches enhance the usability and appearance of **st** by adding support for transparency, wide glyphs (including emojis and Nerd Fonts), and a blinking cursor.
+These patches enhance the usability and appearance of **st** by adding support for transparency, a blinking cursor, wide glyphs (including emojis and Nerd Fonts), improve rendering of box drawing characters and block glyphs.
 They also enable smooth mouse-based scrollback, a ring buffer for terminal history, and allow resizing the terminal to any dimensions.
 Together, they provide a more complete and modern terminal experience while keeping **st** lightweight and minimal.

 ## Additional Customizations